pydata/numexpr/doc/user_guide.rst

   * :code:`print_versions()`:  Print the versions of software that numexpr relies on.
   * :code:`set_num_threads(nthreads)`: Sets a number of threads to be used in operations.
     Returns the previous setting for the number of threads.
-See note below to see how the number of threads is set initially in NumExpr.
+See note below to see how the number of threads is set via environment variables.

     If you are using VML, you may want to use *set_vml_num_threads(nthreads)* to perform the parallel job with VML instead.
 However, you should get very